itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

 Website: https://github.com/TabularEditor/BestPracticeRules

+### Objective: Import the Best Practices Rules collection and apply to the model.

 ## Instructions
 1. Navigate to the repository, https://github.com/TabularEditor/BestPracticeRules
 2. Navigate to the [BPARules-standard.json](https://github.com/TabularEditor/BestPracticeRules/blob/master/BPARules-standard.json) file and press the Raw button.